• Resources

 Investment and Business Mergers

-Enable safe fund transfers in M&A (mergers and acquisitions), keeping up with laws and contracts.
+Enable safe fund transfers in M&A while complying with contractual and regulatory requirements.
 These accounts are used to manage risks, store money until all the agreed terms are fulfilled, and keep both sides from being exposed to losses.

 Litigation Escrows